fgrando/fgrando.github.io/_posts/2021-11-28-23_33_13_GCC_and_attribute_(packed)_in_Linux_Windows.markdown

 author: fgrando
 ---

-This program has different in windows and linux even when compiled with similar same GCC versions.
+This program gives different outputs in windows and linux, even when compiled with similar same GCC versions.
 Fortunately, it is not a bug and just a matter of compiler flags.

 {% highlight c %}